 Instructions

-- In a saucepan, cook the potatoes in very salted water, unpeeled, until the are tender but not too soft.
+- In a saucepan, cook 3 pounds of unpeeled potatoes in abundant salted water until tender but not too soft.
 Drain, peel as soon as you can, as they will absorb flavors better if hot, and put in a large salad bowl.
+If using small potatoes, you can leave the skin on.

-- In boiling water, cook peas for 1 minute for frozen and 2 minutes for fresh, and drain.
+- In boiling water, cook 1 cup of peas for 1 minute if frozen and 2 minutes if fresh, and drain.
 Put in the bowl with the potatoes.

-- In a food processor or with an immersion blender, mix basil, parsley, pine nuts, shallot, cheese, black pepper and half of the oil.
+- In a food processor or with an immersion blender, mix 1 cup fresh basil, ½ cup fresh parsley, ⅓ cup walnuts, ¼ cup chopped shallot, ½ cup grated cheese, salt and black pepper to taste, and ½ cup olive oil.

-- Add the rest of the oil and check for salt and pepper.
+- Gradually add the rest of the ½ cup olive oil and check for salt and pepper a few times.

-- If not using all in the salad, keep covered in the refrigerator.
+- If you don't use all the pesto in the salad, store it covered in the refrigerator to maintain its freshness.

 Cocoa and Lavender says